AntonyThorpe/knockout-apollo/docs/en/mutations.md

 };
 ```
 ## Client
-On the client within the viewModel:
+On the client within a viewModel:
 ```javascript
 // Create the GraphQL documents var createTodoMutation = gql`